Tiger Cage 3: Reception

 Reviewer Tony Ryan of fareastfilms.com gave the film 4 out of 5 stars, writing, "the action sequences are all above average, and particularly brutal, as is to be expected from a Tiger Cage film.
 Ultimately, this is equal to – or better – than part 1 for the action, but not the drama, yet is certainly not the equal of part 2 for fight scenes".

 In a positive review, reviewer Kozo of lovehkfilm.com wrote: "Your usual Yuen Woo-Ping action is the selling point for this entertaining action flick.
 The characters aren't very interesting, but it's doubtful that anybody who checks this out will care.
 And besides, it has Michael Wong".

-The website darksidereviews.com gave the film 6.5 out of 10 stars: "Tiger Cage 3 is a bit too many sequels.
+The website darksidereviews.com gave the film 6.5 out of 10 stars, writing: "Tiger Cage 3 is a bit too many sequels.
 Not unpleasant, but well below the others, both in terms of action and thrillers".

 In the book A Different Brilliance: The D&B Story, author Po Fung called Tiger Cage 3 "a reflection of a downturn in Yuen's creativity, failing to achieve any artistic breakthrough".